brufftech/tbd/content/observed-habits/index.md

 Not only do developers practicing Trunk-Based Development not break the build with any commit, they also sign up to being able to go live at short notice.
 For example, one hour, if the CIO visits and says it is going to happen.
-That means there is a bunch of automated tests that come with the build.
+That means there are a bunch of automated tests that come with the build.

 ## Thin vertical slices

-Where possible stories or tasks that have been pulled from the backlog should be achievable by a developer or pair of developers in a short period of time, and in a small number of commits.
+Where possible, stories or tasks that have been pulled from the backlog should be achievable by a developer or pair of developers in a short period of time, and in a small number of commits.
 They should also transcend all the apparent tiers of the stack, and not have to jump between developers with specialized knowledge in order to be able to completed.
 The Agile industry donates the INVEST{{< ext url="https://en.wikipedia.org/wiki/INVEST_(mnemonic)" >}} principle